NomiPeaceMaker/SecureSE_Safe/README.md

-# WhisperWire
+# Let's Trace

-Realtime Chat App with end-to-end encryption, made by
+Realtime Contact Tracing App with end-to-end encryption, made by Nauman

 ## Features/Components

 - Uses React Js for UI
 - Backend using NodeJs
 - Authentication using JWT
 - MongoDB for database
 - Socket.io for real-time communication
 - CSS - styled-components
 - Responsive design
 - Complete End-to-End Encryption of chat and user data

 ## Installation

 1. Take a clean clone/download repository
 2. go to the "server" folder and run "npm i"
 3. extract the env.zip file to the server folder to get the .env file in the server folder